 In order to streamline your day-to-day, we have compiled a list of the best must-have apps for startups that make complete sense.
-To oversimplify, these are grouped in categories so this guide makes total sense.
+These are grouped in categories to oversimplify, so this guide makes total sense.

 1. The Atlassian suite

 The Atlassian suite is your go-to project management suite.
 There are plenty of other alternatives, but if you want to do any cross-functional teams, this is the best of the best.
 Everyone uses it and it has a collection of plugins that are developed by external third parties that can potentially solve all your workflow issues.

 I would recommend starting with Jira, which is free for 10 users, but you can grow with it and not worry that it may not be able to grow with you

 Now Asana is less tech-oriented, much less process controlled, and a bit more hipsterish.
 It's like my beloved Trello but on steroids.
 It also has a free tier that if you are just starting up, will be enough!